Mystic (singer): 2007–2011: European tour and digital album release

+2013–2019: Music haitus, academia, non-profit work, and return to music with Beautiful Resistance

 Mystic eventually took a haitus from music to focus on her education, earning a Bachelor's degree in Interdisciplinary Studies from UC Berkeley in 2015, and a Master of Science in Comparative and International Education from the University of Oxford in 2019.

 She became inspired to keep making music by one of her professors at UC Berkeley, and in 2014, she returned to music with the independent release Beautiful Resistance, released through her own label, Beautifull Soundworks.

+Mystic has always been interested in making an impact and sharing a story with her music.
+She believes "one of the roles of hip-hop as a public art form is to bring traumas out of darkness and into the light, where they can be examined and processed—maybe even let go—in communion with others," and practiced this by rapping about losing her father to a drug overdose and experiencing sexual abuse.
+She was able to use her music as empowerment, to break the shackles of shame and give a voice to stigmatized struggles.

-From 2007-2021, Mystic also worked with the Hip Hop Caucus, a non-profit organization that aims to promote political activism for young U.S. voters using hip-hop music and culture.
+From 2007–2021, Mystic also worked with the Hip Hop Caucus, a non-profit organization that aims to promote political activism for young U.S. voters using hip-hop music and culture.
 She held a number of positions over the years, including Organizer, Bay Area Coordinator, Project Manager, Bay Area Advisor, and Program Manager.

+2022: Dreaming in Cursive: The Girl Who Loved Sparklers and A Black Love Trilogy

 In 2022, Mystic released her first solo album in eight years, Dreaming in Cursive: The Girl Who Loved Sparklers.
 She described this album as her "healed Black woman music", focusing on affirmation and love.

 Her latest project, currently in post-production, is a short film called A Black Love Trilogy, which she co-wrote, co-directed and stars in.